-(e) The information set forth above in Item 4(b) and in the sections of the Offering Circular titled "Financing Strategy," "Description of Exchange Notes," and "Description of Existing Notes," are incorporated herein by reference.
+(e) The information set forth above in Item 4(b) and in the sections of the Offering Circular titled "Financing Strategy," "Description of Exchange Notes," "Description of Existing Notes," and "Description of Warrants," are incorporated herein by reference.
 The Company has entered into an employment agreement with Kevin Fairbairn, our President and Chief Executive Officer, which provides that the vesting of Mr. Fairbairn's options may accelerate upon a change of control of the Company.
 The Exchange Offer would not be considered a change of control of the Company.
-Except as described in the Offering Circular and other than the respective Indentures governing the Existing Notes and Exchange Notes, which are filed as exhibits to this Schedule TO, no agreement, arrangement or understanding exists between Intevac (including any person specified in Instruction C of this Schedule TO) and any other person with respect to any Existing Notes or Exchange Notes.
+Except as described in the Offering Circular and other than the respective Indentures governing the Existing Notes and Exchange Notes and the Warrant Agreement governing the Warrants, which are filed as exhibits to this Schedule TO, no agreement, arrangement or understanding exists between Intevac (including any person specified in Instruction C of this Schedule TO) and any other person with respect to any Existing Notes or Exchange Notes or Warrants.